ndd21/PHYS281/docs/demo-anaconda.md

     To test if Miniconda is installed, open a new terminal and type:

     ```bash
-    conda --version
+    conda info
     ```

-    If correctly installed the conda version should be printed to screen.
+    If correctly installed the conda version and other information should be printed to screen.
 If you open a new terminal the @(command prompt) should now begin with `(base)`, which is the name of the default conda environment.

 ## Anaconda Navigator